dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Q. How do I get help if my questions are not answered in the User's Guide?**

 A. First, look on our `MET User's Guide website <https://dtcenter.org/community-code/model-evaluation-tools-met>`_.
-If that doesn't answer your question, then email: met_help@ucar.edu.
+If that doesn't answer your question, then create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 **Q. Where are the graphics?**